 In order to determine the sustainable yield of each management area, combinations of projects and management actions were explored to estimate the rate of groundwater production that would prevent chronic declines in groundwater elevation and ongoing loss of groundwater storage in the future.
 Additionally, in the WLPMA, the numerical groundwater model simulations were used to assess the influence of groundwater conditions on the adjacent Oxnard Subbasin.
-In the ELPMA, numerical groundwater simulations were also used to assess zones of the Fox Canyon Aquifer that are most prone to conversion from confined to unconfined conditions.
-The rate of groundwater production that avoids chronic water level declines, loss of storage, potential land subsidence, and impacts to adjacent basins is referred to as the sustainable yield for each management area.
+In the ELPMA, numerical groundwater simulations were also used to assess zones of the Fox Canyon Aquifer that are most prone to conversion from confined to unconfined conditions.1 The rate of groundwater production that avoids chronic water level declines, loss of storage, potential land subsidence, and impacts to adjacent basins is referred to as the sustainable yield for each management area.

 With the currently available projects and management actions, the sustainable yield of the WLPMA is approximately 12,500 AFY, with an uncertainty estimate of $\pm 1,200$ AFY (Table ES-1).
-In the ELPMA, the total sustainable yield (including the Epworth Gravels Management Area) is estimated to be between 17,80015,700 AFY ±1,2502,300 AFY AFY and 18,700 ±1,500 AFY, depending on which projects are ultimately implemented in the management area.
-In-For the Epworth Gravels Management Area only, the sustainable yield is estimated to be approximately 1,300 AFY.
-Except for the Epworth Gravels Management Area, both Both the historical (1985-2015) and recent (2015- 2017) groundwater production rates exceeded the upper end of the future sustainable yield estimates (Table ES-1).
+In the ELPMA, the total sustainable yield (including the Epworth Gravels Management Area) is estimated to be 17,800 AFY $\pm 2,300$ AFY.
+For the Epworth Gravels Management Area only, the sustainable yield is estimated to be approximately 1,300 AFY.
+Except for the Epworth Gravels Management Area, both the historical (1985-2015) and recent (2015-2017) groundwater production rates exceeded the upper end of the future sustainable yield estimates (Table ES-1).